legralltitouan/droply/README.md

 ---

-## 📦 Installation & Startup
+## 📦 Installation

-1. Download the latest release from the [Releases page](https://github.com/legralltitouan/Droply/releases).
+1. Download the latest `Droply.exe` from the [Releases page](https://github.com/legralltitouan/Droply/releases).
-2. Extract the zip file to your preferred folder.
+2. Place the executable in a folder of your choice.
 3. Run `Droply.exe`.

-**How to start Droply automatically with Windows:**
-If you want Droply to launch every time you turn on your PC:
-1. Press `Windows + R` on your keyboard.
-2. Type `shell:startup` and press `Enter`.
-3. Create a **shortcut** of `Droply.exe` (right-click the file > Create shortcut).
-4. Move this shortcut into the folder that just opened.
+*Note: Droply automatically registers itself to launch on Windows startup upon its first execution.*

 ---